emqx/emqx-docs/en_US/access-control/authz/http.md

 # Use HTTP Service

 EMQX supports the authorization based on the HTTP service.
 The user needs to build an external HTTP application as a data source by themselves.
-EMQX make requests to the HTTP service and determine the authorization result based on the data returned by the HTTP API, thus achieving complex authorization logic.
+EMQX makes requests to the HTTP service and determines the authorization result based on the data returned by the HTTP API, thus achieving complex authorization logic.

 ::: tip Tip